 Cognitive Behavioral Therapy for Insomnia (CBT-I) is considered a first line, gold standard treatment for insomnia, and has been shown to be more effective than medication.
 Matt Lindgren was trained to provide CBT-I by Michael Perliss from the University of Pennsylvania and Colleen Carney at Ryerson University.
 He started a CBT-I treatment group at Kaiser, and has provided continuing medical education on the topic to Kaiser staff.

 Matthew Lindgren is a California licensed marriage and family therapist, MFC46969.
 He earned a master's degree in Clinical Psychology with an emphasis in Social Justice from New College of California.
 He has over 10 years of licensed clinical experience working in a wide variety of settings.
-He currently works full time at Kaiser Antioch Mental Health serving people with severe mental illness, and is working with patients in private practice in Walnut Creek on the weekends.
+He currently works full time at Kaiser Richmond Mental Health serving people with severe mental illness, and is working with patients in private practice in Walnut Creek on the weekends.

 His sensitivity, warmth and sense of humor build strong relationships with clients.